 Help establish remote workspaces

-Support your remote workforce by helping them create a functional at-home workspace.
+Support your online workforce by helping them create a functional at-home workspace.
 Invest in remote work equipment and tools for your employees, such as laptops, phones, monitors, desks, or stipends for the internet or coworking space fees.

 Providing these tools and services will ensure your employees have a stable and healthy work environment to perform quality and productive work.